Get in Touch

-It is said some microbiology students take up the subject solely to experiment in a laminar airflow cabinet.
-I don’t know if that is true, but a laminar air flow hood is certainly an extremely important piece of laboratory furniture, mostly seen in microbiology or medical labs.
-Come, let us explore what is laminar airflow, why we use laminar airflow cabinets, and how it works.
+Laminar flow of air is essential to the functioning of laminar airflow cabinets.
+A laminar air flow hood is certainly an extremely important piece of laboratory furniture, mostly seen in microbiology or medical labs.
+Come, let us explore what is laminar air flow, why we use laminar airflow cabinets, and how it works.

-To be frank, the words “laminar air flow” does not indicate any furniture, but a principle in fluid mechanics.
+To be frank, the words “laminar flow of air” does not indicate any furniture, but a principle in fluid mechanics.
 When air moves through a given space in both unified direction and velocity, it is said that it has achieved laminar air flow.
 It comes from the word ‘lamina’ that means that the air moves as one uniform body.

 A laminar air flow cabinet, also known as a tissue culture hood, clean bench, biological safety cabinet, or simply laminar hood, is a work surface enclosed in a boxlike structure mechanized to flood the inside of the enclosure with clean, sterilized air flowing in a laminar manner.
 It looks something akin to a fume hood , but works the opposite way.